bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 1. Bad vairable names in dfs.
 Changed to something more rediable.
 2. Potential infinity loop in dfs, it worth to check if a vertex was already visited.
 Changed.
+3. Allow run DFS with out passin gany argument.
+By default the 'start_vertex' will be '0'

 add_edges()